RobinVA-UIT/robinva-uit.github.io/_posts/picoCTF/Forensics/Dear_Diary/2026-02-18-DearDiary.md

 We need to extract all of these by using `icat` ([example](https://robinva-uit.github.io/posts/OperationOni/#:~:text=icat%20%2Di%20raw%20%2Df%20ext4%20disk.img2%202345%20%3E%20id_ed25519.txt)).

-Checking `.ash_history`, seemed like the hacker run `force-wait.sh`:
+Checking `.ash_history`, seemed like the hacker ran `force-wait.sh`:

 ![ash_history](/assets/img/picoCTF/Forensics/Dear_Diary/ash_history.png)

-In `force-wait.sh`, there was only a scot-free command:
+In `force-wait.sh`, there was only a harmless command:

 ![force-wait](/assets/img/picoCTF/Forensics/Dear_Diary/force-wait.png)